Home | Send Feedback | Share on Bluesky |

 Ttl1.java

-MongoDB runs a background thread every 60 seconds that checks the TTL indexes and deletes the documents.
-Therefore, a TTL index does not guarantee that a document is immediately deleted when the expiry date is reached.
+MongoDB runs a background thread every 60 seconds to check the TTL indexes and delete the expired documents.
+Therefore, a TTL index does not guarantee that a document will be deleted immediately when the expiry date is reached.
 Most of the time, there is a delay between the expiration date and the time MongoDB deletes the document.

 You can also insert documents with an expiry date in the past.
-Such a document is not going be deleted immediately, MongoDB removes it the next time the background thread runs.
+Such documents will not be deleted immediately; MongoDB will remove them the next time the background thread runs.

 MongoCollection<Document> collection = db.getCollection("log");